dannymccabe/FEM-Landing-Page/README.md

-# FEM-Landing-Page
-Responsive Drop-Down Navbar built with React and Tailwind CSS

 # Landing Page from Front End Mentor
 I built this website as a portfolio showpiece.
 I used a variety of new tools and different techniques whereever I could.
 I hope you enjoy it.
+Responsive Drop-Down Navbar built with React and Tailwind CSS.

 to see it live 👉 (https://elaborate-kulfi-795c9a.netlify.app/)